stradivari96/stradivari96.github.io/_posts/2019-03-09-website-setup.md

 ### Selecting a theme

-There a lot of different themes that you can choose from on [GitHub](https://github.com/topics/jekyll-theme).
+There are a lot of different themes that you can choose from on [GitHub](https://github.com/topics/jekyll-theme).

 In my case I pretty much chose the first one: [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) and used the [starter](https://github.com/mmistakes/mm-github-pages-starter/generate) from its [guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).